Economy of Edinburgh: Financial services

 Headquarters of Standard Life on Lothian Road.
 The area is at the heart of an expanding financial district.

 Edinburgh is the second largest financial centre in the United Kingdom, after the City of London, and the fourth in Europe by equity assets.

 Edinburgh has been a centre of banking for over 300 years; the Bank of Scotland was founded in 1695, by an act of the original Parliament of Scotland and is now part of Lloyds Banking Group, who have retained the Scottish headquarters in Edinburgh.
 The Royal Bank of Scotland (RBS) was founded in 1727 by royal charter.
 In 2000, RBS acquired National Westminster Bank in the biggest banking takeover in British history.
 It is now part of the NatWest Group, who have also retained the Edinburgh headquarters, operating from a complex at Gogarburn since 2005.
 TSB, Tesco Bank, Sainsbury's Bank, and Virgin Money also have headquarters in the city.

 In insurance terms, indigenous Edinburgh companies such as Standard Life and Scottish Widows form a large part of the European insurance sector as well as being major employers in the city.
 Scottish Widows was founded in 1815, managing £145.79 billion worth of funds at June 2013 with a workforce of around 3,500.

 The New Town and city centre has traditionally been home to many companies, in the banking, finance and legal professions, but modern needs have caused many to relocate.
 Immediately to the west of the city centre is the Terry Farrell master-planned Exchange business district, which now houses major employers such as Scottish Widows, Standard Life, the Clydesdale Bank, and Baillie Gifford.

 Edinburgh Park is one of the largest business parks in the UK and is located on the western periphery of city, near Edinburgh Airport.
-The park was opened in 1992 alongside the large out-of-town shopping development at South Gyle and is close to major routes such as the A8, the M8 motorway and the A720 Edinburgh City Bypass and now has its own railway station.
-Close to Edinburgh Park at Gogarburn, the Royal Bank of Scotland have opened their global headquarters.
+The park was opened in 1992, between two large out-of-town shopping developments at South Gyle and Hermiston Gait (all three with their own respective tram stops), and is close to Edinburgh Airport as well as major road routes such as the A8, the M8, M9 and M90 motorways and the A720 Edinburgh City Bypass.
+It is also centred between three local railway stations - Edinburgh Gateway, South Gyle and its own, Edinburgh Park.
+Close to Edinburgh Park at Gogarburn, the Royal Bank of Scotland have their global headquarters campus.
 HSBC, Royal Bank, Diageo, J. P. Morgan, Telewest, BT, Fujitsu and Lloyds Banking Group have all established large offices in this park.
 Following the opening of the Royal Bank's new headquarters, there will be around 20,000 people working in the western outskirts of the city.